MGSimard/nextgen-template/README.md

   },
 ```

-For Better Auth devs:

-- Add a `signUpsEnabled` flag that defaults to `TRUE`, make options `TRUE`, `FALSE` and array of role strings _(so admins can still create accounts on behalf of users)._
+Extra:

-- Currently, while emailAndPassword are disabled, the sign-up/email API endpoint does respond with an error and prevent sign ups, however why include the endpoint at all if the feature is completely disabled?
-Not necessarily a big deal, but if everyone stops caring about a little bloat here and there, it builds up to a lot of bloat.
+- Currently, when emailAndPassword aren't enabled, the /sign-up/email endpoint is still created.
+Though it does respond with an error stating that registration is disabled, I don't feel like it makes sense to include the endpoint to begin with if the feature itself is disabled entirely.
+A little bloat here and there stacks up to a lot of bloat down the line.

 </details>